Δ11-Tetrahydrocannabinol: Arkansas

-As of June 25, 2025, the U.S. 8th Circuit Court of Appeals overturned a lower court's injunction, allowing Arkansas to enforce its ban on hemp-derived THC products, including Delta-11 THC.
-This ruling means that Act 629, which classifies Delta-8, Delta-9 (above 0.3%), and Delta-10 THC ("Psychoactive hemp-derived cannabinoids" as stated in Act 629) as Schedule VI controlled substances in the state, is now enforceable.
+As of 25 June 2025, the U.S. 8th Circuit Court of Appeals overturned a lower court's injunction, allowing Arkansas to enforce its ban on hemp-derived THC products, including Δ^{11}-THC.
+This ruling means that Act 629, which classifies delta-8, delta-9 (above 0.3%), and delta-10 THC ("Psychoactive hemp-derived cannabinoids" as stated in Act 629) as Schedule VI controlled substances in the state, is now enforceable.
 Previously, sales of these products had been temporarily permitted due to the injunction.

 Japan

-Delta-11-THC falls under general THC restriction in Japan and is illegal to possess or use.
+Δ^{11}-THC falls under general THC restriction in Japan and is illegal to possess or use.